See how SAP’s IP counsel drives strategic decision making with LexisNexis PatentAdvisor® to effectively conduct the prosecution process.

 “It takes so long and costs so much, and we all have a limited budget,” says April Meng, a legal operations expert at SAP.
 “That’s why we need access to data that helps attorneys know when to stop and when to continue.”

-As well as giving SAP data on which to base patent prosecution strategies, the PatentAdvisor tool gives the company another data set that is particularly valuable: statistics on the performance of outside counsel.
-“Prior to using PatentAdvisor, we would try to pull up some of these statistics but PatentAdvisor has allowed us to look at many more things,” says Chee.
+PatentAdvisor gives SAP data on which to base patent prosecution strategies.
+It also gives the company another data set that is particularly valuable: statistics on the performance of outside counsel.
+“Prior to using PatentAdvisor, we would try to pull up some of these statistics.
+PatentAdvisor has allowed us to look at many more things,” says Chee.

 The data ranges from the number of interviews firms conduct with examiners and the percentage of cases firms get allowed to whether they submit items to the patent office in a timely manner, the percentage of cases they send to appeal and firms’ success for these appeals.